Charcoal clouds swirled across an onyx moonscape of mud atop Gunung Marapi in West Sumatra. Hanging around didn’t seem like a good idea.

 The place stank.

 There was an obligatory marker and an Indonesian flag.
-Also, as usual, a memorial stone to a climber who sadly perished there in 2015.
+Also, as usual, a memorial stone to a climber who sadly perished while climbing Gunung Marapi in 2015.
 I see those often.
 I think of him or her beginning the morning early and eager, just as I had done.

-If anyone can figure out a way to be cold on the Equator (just a short distance to the north), I can.
-It’s an unfortunate talent.
+If anyone can figure out a way to be cold on the Equator (it’s just a short distance to the north), I can.
+Doing so is an unfortunate talent.
 Most of my recent mountain adventures have taken place during freezing storms with no visibility: Mount Rogers (Virginia), Mount Rainier (Washington St), and Kala Pathar (Nepal) to name just a few.
-I was stupidly under geared for all of them.
-The same with Marapi today.
+I was stupidly under geared for all of them and nearly froze to death.
+I felt the same while climbing Gunung Marapi today.

 There was peace.
 And sunshine.